jallib/jallib/README.md

 The repository is organized in such a way that it is easy to find where you are looking for (libraries, sample programs, device files, etc...).
-For a complete description, see the **UnderstandingSvnStructure** wiki.
+For a complete description, see the [Understanding The GitHub Structure](https://github.com/jallib/jallib/wiki/Understanding-The-GitHub-Structure) wiki.

 If you plan to contribute, if you dare to put your head over the mowing field, welcome again!
 Go to the jallib discussion group and request to join us.